-The following is a DRAFT itinerary that describes a range of sites which we plan to visit.
-At the time of publication (June 2021) the process of making all arrangements is underway, and the itinerary will be updated regularly as confirmations are received.
+The following itinerary describes a range of sites which we plan to visit.
+At the time of publication (August 2021) most visits had been confirmed.
 While several are accessible to the public, others require special permission which may only be confirmed closer to the tour’s departure in 2022.

 The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours and confirmation of private visits.
 Participants will receive a final itinerary, together with their tour documents, prior to departure.
 The tour includes meals indicated in the detailed itinerary where: B=breakfast, L=lunch and D=dinner.

 Toowoomba – 3 nights

 Day 1: Wednesday 27 July, Brisbane – Ipswich – Toowoomba

 We depart Brisbane this morning for Ipswich which has hosted numerous literary figures including Banjo Paterson and Sir Arthur Conan Doyle.
 It is also the birthplace of Thomas Shapcott AO (born 1935), author of fifteen collections of poetry and six novels.